 Political Subdivision, a city, town, district, county, commission, including bodies politic and corporate.
 For the purposes of 503 CMR 2.00 boards and authorities of the Federal Government and the Commonwealth of Massachusetts shall be considered Political Subdivisions.

 Proof of Payment, proof of payment by a Person of eligible costs incurred as the result of an Eligible Release from a UST system.
-Proof of Payment shall include canceled checks (copies of the front and back of the check), a Contractor/Vendor Certification certifying that the contractor/vendor has received payment or other documentation acceptable to the Board.
+Proof of Payment shall include canceled checks (copies of the front and back of the check), bank records or other documentation acceptable to the Board.

 Property Damage, damage to real or personal property that is eligible for reimbursement under the provisions of 503 CMR 2.12 and that is the subject of a Final Judgment.
 Diminution of property value is not considered Property Damage for purposes of 503 CMR 2.00.